 Risk of attack by transnational terrorist groups exists throughout Europe.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-Protests and demonstrations occur throughout the country, especially in Tirana and other cities, and have the potential to turn violent without warning.
+Protests and demonstrations frequently occur throughout the country, especially in Tirana, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

 Passenger boats may be unsafe, including ferries and small crafts.
 Decline water transportation in vessels that appear overloaded or lack personal flotation devices or life jackets.